wilba/zeal60/readme.txt

 KC_PWR - PC power down (or sleep)
 KC_SLEP - PC sleep
-RESET - start the bootloader so new firmware can be programmed with Flip (useful for power users that build their own firmware)
+RESET - start the bootloader so new firmware can be programmed with Flip -- useful for power users that build their own firmware, casual users can use Space + Esc while powering on

 KC_MUTE - mute
 KC_VOLU - volume up
 KC_VOLD - volume down
 KC_CALC - open calculator

+MO(1) - Momentary enable layer 1 while held
+LT(1,KC_CAPS) - Enable layer 1 while held, Caps Lock when tapped

 Zeal60 Special Keycodes:

 FN_MO13 - hold for layer 1, hold with FN_MO23 for layer 3
 FN_MO23 - hold for layer 2, hold with FN_MO13 for layer 3
+-- Use both these keycodes in a layout to get Fn1 + Fn2 = Fn3 functionality

 FN_TT13 - hold for layer 1, triple-tap to toggle on/off layer 3
 FN_TT23 - hold for layer 2, triple-tap to toggle on/off layer 3
 TG_NKRO - toggle NKRO on/off and store the setting